Voles/voles.github.io/source/_posts/2015-07-08-exploring-es6.markdown

 {% endcodeblock %}

 ### String interpolation
-Instead of concatenating strings and variables, code can be more readable using string interpolation.
+Instead of concatenating strings and variables, code can now be more readable using string interpolation.
 Note that the backticks are required here.

 {% codeblock lang:js %}var theAnswer = 42;
 `The answer is ${theAnswer}`